tameTNT/pegasib.dev/heardle_server/README.md

 playlist is updated.
-This script uses the Spotify API (via [`spotipy`](https://spotipy.readthedocs.io/en/master/)) to fetch information for each track and stores it in a JSON file (`heardle_track_info.json` by default) alongside the additionally collected preview url of the track (not provided by the API).
+This script uses the Spotify API (via [`spotipy`](https://spotipy.readthedocs.io/en/master/)) to fetch information for each track and stores it in a JSON file (`heardle_track_info.json` by default) alongside the additionally collected preview url of the track (not provided by Spotify's API anymore).

 ### Frameworks